Bijman/srb2bld/README.md

 - Docker (Linux and Windows only),
 - GNU Stow (Linux and macOS only),
 - FUSE (Linux only),
-- Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package).
+- Optionally for updating icons and menu entries: gtk-update-icon-cache or kservice (can be part of GNOME or KDE desktop environment package) (Linux only).

 Windows users need to also have installed Git Bash to run this script.